Acute Hemolytic Transfusion Reaction (Blood Transfusion Reactions) in cats

 The most important facts at a glance

-Acute hemolytic transfusion reactions in cats occur when an incompatible blood transfusion is performed, usually when cats with blood type B receive blood of type A. This leads to rapid destruction of red blood cells, releasing hemoglobin and potentially causing complications such as renal failure, shock, or Death.
-Symptoms include Fever, Vomiting, weakness, increased heart rate, and low blood pressure.
-The diagnosis is based on clinical presentation and tests such as a complete blood count and a Coombs test.
-Treatment requires immediate cessation of the transfusion, stabilization of vital functions, and possibly the use of corticosteroids or re-transfusion with compatible blood.
-The prognosis depends on the severity and speed of treatment; timely intervention increases survival chances.
-Preventive measures include thorough blood typing and crossmatching before transfusion, as well as monitoring during and after the procedure.
+Acute hemolytic transfusion reactions in cats occur when an incompatible blood transfusion is performed, most often when cats with blood type B receive type A blood.
+This leads to rapid destruction of red blood cells, which releases hemoglobin and can cause complications such as renal failure, shock, or death.
+Symptoms include fever, vomiting, weakness, increased heart rate, and low blood pressure.
+Diagnosis is based on clinical presentation and tests such as a complete blood count and a Coombs test.
+Treatment requires immediately stopping the transfusion, stabilizing vital functions, and possibly using corticosteroids or a repeat transfusion with compatible blood.
+The prognosis depends on the severity and speed of treatment; timely intervention increases the chances of survival.
+Preventive measures include thorough blood typing and cross-matching before the transfusion, as well as monitoring during and after the procedure.
 Research focuses on genetic and immunological factors, the development of more precise tests, and improved treatment methods to increase the safety of blood transfusions in cats.

 Causes

 Blood transfusions are indispensable tools in veterinary medicine for treating cats with severe anemia or blood loss.
-However, cats have a unique blood type system consisting of main groups A, B, and AB.
-Blood type distribution varies by breed and geographical region.
-Blood type A is the most common, while B and AB are rarer.
+However, cats have a unique blood type system consisting of the main groups A, B, and AB.
+The distribution of blood types varies depending on the breed and geographical region.
+Blood type A is the most common, while B and AB occur less frequently.

-An acute hemolytic transfusion reaction occurs when an incompatible blood transfusion takes place.
-This typically happens when cats with blood type B receive blood from a blood type A donor, as cats with blood type B have natural antibody against blood type A. These antibody bind to the foreign red blood cells, leading to their destruction.
+An acute hemolytic transfusion reaction occurs when an incompatible blood transfusion is performed.
+This typically happens when cats with blood type B receive blood from a donor with blood type A, as cats with blood type B have natural antibodies against blood type A. These antibodies bind to the foreign red blood cells, leading to their destruction.

-The destruction of red blood cells, also called hemolysis, releases hemoglobin into the blood, which can lead to a range of complications, including renal failure, shock, and Death.
-In cats, hemolysis can progress very quickly and violently.
+The destruction of red blood cells, also known as hemolysis, releases hemoglobin into the blood, which can lead to a range of complications, including renal failure, shock, and death.
+In cats, hemolysis can proceed very quickly and violently.

 Symptoms